-Michael Maccoby, Ph.D. is a globally recognized expert on leadership who for 40 years has advised global leaders in businesses, governments, unions, universities and non-profit organizations in 36 countries.
-He has a BA and PhD from Harvard University, where he directed the Program on Technology, Public Policy and Human Development at the Kennedy School from 1970-90.
+Michael Maccoby, Ph.D. was a globally recognized expert on leadership who for 40 years advised global leaders in businesses, governments, unions, universities and non-profit organizations in 36 countries.
+He had a BA and PhD from Harvard University, where he directed the Program on Technology, Public Policy and Human Development at the Kennedy School from 1970-90.
 He graduated from The Mexican Institute of Psychoanalysis where he studied under Erich Fromm and with him wrote Social Character in Mexican Village.
-He is author of The Gamesman, The Leader, Sweden at the Edge, Why Work?, Narcissistic Leaders, The Leaders We Need, Strategic Intelligence and lead author of Transforming Health Care Leadership.
+He was author of The Gamesman, The Leader, Sweden at the Edge, Why Work?, Narcissistic Leaders, The Leaders We Need, Strategic Intelligence and lead author of Transforming Health Care Leadership.
 In appreciation of his work in Sweden, he was made Commander of the Royal Order of the Polar Star.
-He is a fellow of the American Psychological and Anthropological Associations and the National Academy of Public Administration.
+He was a fellow of the American Psychological and Anthropological Associations and the National Academy of Public Administration.
 He has been a visiting professor at the University of California, Santa Cruz and Sciences Po in Paris.
 He taught leadership at Oxford University’s Saïd School of Business where he was an associate fellow.
 The Washington School of Psychiatry presented him a lifetime achievement award.
-He is strategic leadership advisor to Nuestros Pequeños Hermanos, an organization with homes for orphaned and abandoned children, schools, hospitals and clinics in nine countries in Latin America and the Caribbean.
+He was strategic leadership advisor to Nuestros Pequeños Hermanos, an organization with homes for orphaned and abandoned children, schools, hospitals and clinics in nine countries in Latin America and the Caribbean.

 Richard Margolies, Ph.D. is a clinical psychologist and leadership consultant.
 He has worked on numerous research and consulting projects in the US and Europe with Michael Maccoby and other associates over 45 years.
 Richard consulted to the senior military and civilian leadership of the US Army Corps of Engineers for 15 years.
 He wrote the Corps’ Learning Organization Doctrine, based on the thinking of the Maccoby Group and Gen. David Petraeus’ Counterinsurgency Doctrine.
 He designed and taught the Corps’ Leadership Course in Districts of the Corps around the US.
 He has consulted with public, private, and international organizations in the US, Sweden, and Ireland.
 He worked with Michael Maccoby and associates on the Robert Wood Johnson-funded research on leadership in exemplary healthcare systems.
 This research was the basis of the Jossey-Bass 2013 book, Transforming Healthcare Leadership, authored by Michael Maccoby, Cliff and Jane Norman, and Richard.
 He is on the Board of the Lincoln Group of DC, and leads its Lincoln Study Group.

-Art teacher and painter
+Art teacher and painter,

-Sailor and hiker
+sailor and hiker